Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 \subsubsection{Learning to Augment Trajectory Reference}

 Rather than tracking the reference trajectory, augmenting the reference with a residual is another popular approach.
 Early work on dynamic movement primitives~\cite{Ijspeert_2002} modifies the reference trajectory by learning a task-specific force output, which achieves a humanoid racket swing.
 A milestone in trajectory augmentation is the demonstration of bipedal locomotion in~\cite{Xie_2018_Cassie}.
-Since then, many works on trajectory augmentation have achieved dynamic locomotion~\cite{singh2023Access, OPT-Mimic}.
+Since then, there have been more studies on trajectory augmentation with successful dynamic locomotion~\cite{singh2023Access, OPT-Mimic}.
 Recently, loco-manipulation skills are also achieved through augmenting TO-based reference trajectory~\cite{liu2024opt2skill}.
 Beyond joint-level reference, a policy can also augment the task-space reference.
 For example,~\cite{VictorIROS2022NeuralAdaptation} learn a locomotion policy to adapt the foot placement reference derived from inverted pendulum models.

 Both imitation and augmentation of the reference trajectory share benefits and drawbacks.
-As a benefit, using references expedites the learning process and provides an effective way of learning complex skills.
+As a benefit, references expedite the learning process and provide an effective way of learning complex skills.
 However, both methods rely on predefined trajectories and, therefore, have limited potential to learn emergent, diverse behaviors.